mliew21396/remote-work/week-1/tracking-changes/README.md

 `git pull`  git pull fetches changes and merges them.
 You can also fetch and merge separately if you prefer.

+Now that you have the changes, you'll need to merge them into your `making-changes` branch.

+Navigate to that branch by typing:
+`git co making-changes`

+Then merge the branches by typing:
+`git merge master`

+This will merge the changes.
+Sometimes it will pop up a window in Sublime, if this happens, you should update the first line with the reason for the merge, save, and then close the tab.
+That will allow them to merge.

 Since you've been working on the making-changes branch you'll want to push that branch up to GitHub.
 Simply type:

 `git push origin making-changes`